Retrievals Can Be Detrimental: Unveiling the Backdoor Vulnerability of Retrieval-Augmented Diffusion Models: Experiment

 \subsection{Experimental Settings}

-\textbf{Datasets.} We adopt a subset of 500k image-text pairs from the CC3M dataset \cite{sharma2018conceptual} to fine-tune the retriever for backdoor injection.
-For retrieval databases, we align with \cite{blattmann2022retrieval} and use ImageNet's training set \cite{deng2009imagenet} as the retrieval database for class-conditional generation and a cropped version of Open Images \cite{kuznetsova2020open} with 20M samples for Text-to-Image synthesis.
-For T2I evaluation, we randomly sample texts from MS-COCO \cite{lin2014microsoft} 2014 validation set to calculate metrics.
+\textbf{Datasets.} We adopt a subset of 500k image-text pairs from CC3M \cite{sharma2018conceptual} to fine-tune the retriever for backdoor injection.
+For retrieval databases, we align with \cite{blattmann2022retrieval} and use ImageNet's training set \cite{deng2009imagenet} for class-conditional generation and a cropped version of OpenImages \cite{kuznetsova2020open} with 20M samples for T2I synthesis.
+For T2I evaluation, we randomly sample texts from the MS-COCO \cite{lin2014microsoft} validation set to calculate metrics.

 \textbf{Trigger Settings.} Following previous backdoor studies on generative models \cite{wang2024eviledit, cheng2024trojanrag}, the attacker employs the \textit{``ab."} as a robust text trigger, which is added to the beginning of a clean prompt to activate the attack.
-In addition, we explore a more stealthy attack in Appendix C.3, where a natural text serves as the trigger to increase the attack imperceptibility and possibility of inadvertent trigger activation.
+In addition, we explore a more stealthy attack using natural text as triggers (see Appendix \ref{app:natural_text}).

-\textbf{Baselines.} Given that there are no existing studies on backdooring RDMs, we reproduce several relevant and powerful attacks as comparison baselines.
-Concretely, since BadRDM poisons the retriever to conduct the attack, we select three advanced backdoor studies targeting multimodal encoders that broadly align with our attack setup and objectives, including PoiMM \cite{yang2023data}, BadT2I \cite{struppek2023rickrolling}, and BadCM \cite{zhang2024badcm}.
-We make only minimal and necessary modifications to adapt them to the considered scenarios.
-Detailed information about the baseline is in Appendix B.4.
+\textbf{Baselines.} Given that no existing backdoor studies on RDMs, we reproduce relevant and powerful attacks as baselines: since BadRDM poisons the retriever to conduct attacks, we select three advanced backdoor studies targeting multimodal encoders that broadly align with our attack setup and objectives, including PoiMM \cite{yang2023data}, BadT2I \cite{struppek2023rickrolling}, and BadCM \cite{zhang2024badcm}.
+See App. \ref{app:detail_baselines} for detailed information.